Best Things To Do in Poland (2-week Travel Guide) Best Things To Do in Poland (2-week Travel Guide)

 Costs of Traveling in Poland

 Traveling in Poland is really cheap!
-Direct trains can cost anything between 15-30 USD and buses for a fraction of that price.
-Food and drink is particularly cheap, with a traditional Polish meal of Pierogi costing as little as 4 USD!
+Direct trains can cost anything between 15-30 USD, and buses for a fraction of that price.
+Food and drink are particularly cheap, with a traditional Polish meal of Pierogi costing as little as 4 USD!

 How to Get Around Poland